GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/source-maps/index.md

 - Use Source Maps to map minified code to source code.
 You can then read and debug compiled code in its original source.
-- Only use [preprocessors capable of producing Source Maps][1].
+- Only use preprocessors capable of producing Source Maps.
 - Verify that your web server can serve Source Maps.

 ## Get started with preprocessors {: #get_started_with_preprocessors }

 This article explains how to interact with JavaScript Source Maps in the DevTools Sources Panel.
-For a first overview of what preprocessors are, how they can help and how Source Maps work, head over to [Set Up CSS & JS Preprocessors][2].

 ## Use a supported preprocessor {: #use_a_supported_preprocessor }

 You need to use a minifier that's capable of creating source maps.
-For the most popular options, [see our preprocessor support section][3].
 For an extended view, see the [Source maps: languages, tools and other info][4] wiki page.

 The following types of preprocessors are commonly used in combination with Source Maps: